The park is open 7 a.m.-sunset. The campground is open daily May-September and on weekends and holidays October-April.

 Wheelchair-accessible trails, picnic sites, camping areas, and Environmental Discovery Center.
 Beach wheelchairs available upon request for the swimming lagoon.

-A new addition to the park is the Lakeside Grill, a seasonal cafe at the swimming lagoon.
-Lakeside Grill features a cook-to-order menu, bistro seating on the beach, wine and beer service, free Wi-Fi, and kayak and paddleboat rentals.
+, a seasonal cafe at the swimming lagoon, features a cook-to-order menu, bistro seating on the beach, wine and beer service, free Wi-Fi, and kayak and paddleboat rentals.

-The spring-fed swimming lagoon is open Memorial Day weekend through Labor Day.
-Staffed by lifeguards, the lagoon is ringed by a sandy beach, lawns, picnic sites, and redwood trees.
-Inner tube rentals are available at the Lakeside Grill.
-The water is chlorinated, circulated and regularly monitored by Sonoma County Health Services.
-Samples consistently exceed all state water-quality requirements.
-The swimming lagoon is reached via the Violetti Road entrance.
+The swimming lagoon will be open Memorial Day weekend (May 23-May 25), the weekend of May 30-31, and daily from June 6 through Labor Day.
+It will be closed May 26-29 and June 1-5 while its chlorination system is upgraded.
+The lagoon features a sandy beach, lawn, picnic tables and barbecues, and is staffed by lifeguards.
+Inner tubes can be rented at the adjacent Lakeside Grill.
+Water quality of the spring-fed lagoon is regularly monitored by Sonoma County Health Services, and samples consistently exceed state water-quality requirements.
+The lagoon is reached via the Violetti Road entrance.
 Admission is free.
 Parking is $7.

 The 72-acre lake is open year-round for boating, kayaking, paddleboarding, and windsurfing.
 The boat ramp - reached via the Newanga Avenue entrance - can accommodate craft up to 16 feet long.
 Electric motors are permitted, but gas motors are not.
 Life jackets must be worn on the lake.